All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long should I take semaglutide?

 Most people take it for six to twelve months to reach their goal weight.
 Some continue on a maintenance dose long-term.
-Weight regain after stopping is common, so building sustainable eating habits during treatment is essential.
+Weight regain after stopping is common, so building sustainable eating habits during treatment is important.

 Can I take semaglutide if I have metabolic syndrome?